ElzaJose/TDK-RDKServiceDocs/AuthService.md

 <a name="method.ClearAuthToken"></a>
 ## ClearAuthToken<div align="right">[<sup>methods & notifications</sup>](#head.Methods)</div>

 This API clears the authorization token.
 It is used when the user wants to log out or when the token is expired and needs to be refreshed.

-The method returns a success message upon successful execution.
+This method does not trigger any event.

 ### Parameters